Xiaofei-it/HermesEventBus/README.md

 3. The main process uses the Hermes library to send the event to all of the sub-processes.

 4. Each sub-process uses EventBus to post the event within itself.

+Moreover, import the [Concurrent-Utils](https://github.com/Xiaofei-it/Concurrent-Utils) library to solve the subtle problems with respect to concurrency, which are caused by dead locks and race conditions.

 #Usage